noqdev/iambic/README.md

 - **Centralized Management**: IAMbic keeps Git updated with the latest, complete state of your cloud environment, maintaining a single source of truth for auditing and compliance across multiple cloud providers in Git.
 - **Extendable**: Integrate with various clouds and applications through a powerful plugin architecture.
 - **Auditable**: Track changes to IAM policies, permissions, and rules with Git history.
 For AWS, IAmbic annotates out-of-band commits with details from CloudTrail.

+The [iambic-templates-examples](https://github.com/noqdev/iambic-templates-examples) repository provides sample templates that are imported and maintained by IAMbic.

 ## 📣 Let's chat
 Do you want to connect with our contributors?